sense 1v

 🔊

-Conditional mood (Condizionale) of the verb stupidìre
+condizionale stupidire.
+Conditional mood of the verb stupidire

 Tempo semplice

-Condizionale presente stupidìre
+Condizionale presente stupidire

 io stupidirei